This list is updated regularly. It is organized by start of previews.

 Creative Team: Brian Yorkey (book and lyrics), Tom Kitt (music), Aaron Harnick (producer)

 About: Musical based on the 2007 Thomas McCarthy film of the same title about a widower who befriends a Syrian immigrant in post-9/11 New York City.
-The show was set to open Off-Broadway at the Public Theater prior to the pandemic.
+The show played Off-Broadway at the Public Theater in fall 2021.